 For children of immigrants, change can be coupled with a tension between the older generation's survival mentality and the younger generation's journey to find happiness and purpose.
 When we talk about growing up in a Vietnamese household, Ha shares stories from her childhood and how her upbringing influenced who she is today, especially regarding her work ethic.
 "Seeing how hard my parents had worked, it's difficult not to compare myself to them.
 They had sacrificed a lot.
 So if I'm not doing as much, I feel guilty."
 Ha continues, "While you're trying to figure out what you want to do, it's hard at the same time to not seek the approval of your parents.
 I must remember that I don't need to work as hard as them because they sacrificed so much for me not to work as hard.
 I'm definitely still trying to figure that out."

-Navigating the expectations of not only societal, cultural as well as self-imposed ones can be a complex and often contradictory journey.
+Navigating the societal, cultural, as well as self-imposed expectations can be a complex and often contradictory journey.
 However, at the root of this journey are the ever-evolving identities and communities we build to support us along the way.

 Ha recounts her parents' gatherings as an instrumental part of her journey.
 "For gatherings, my parents plan for the whole week.
 Then my mom would cook for two to three days, and it'd just be her in the kitchen until four in the morning.
 I always thought this was so much work!
 But my mom loved doing that.
 So there's this feeling of self-sacrifice.”